Skip to main content

 Your air conditioner uses refrigerant to cool the air before sending it through the vents across your home.
 If there isn’t enough refrigerant in the system, it can’t get the air as cold as it needs to be.
 Signs of low refrigerant levels to look out for include lukewarm air from the vents, a hissing sound, and ice buildup in your system.

 Refrigerant recharges are a delicate process that requires professional help.
 It can be harmful if you come in direct contact with the material, and one wrong move could break your entire system.
-If you suspect the problem has to do with the refrigerant, call a professional HVAC company and let them handle it.
+If you suspect the problem has to do with the refrigerant, contact a professional HVAC contractor in Buckeye, Peoria and Phoenix to handle it safely and correctly.

 Frozen Evaporator Coil